Highlights

 • To induce damage, chronic stress can trigger the activation of genes for inflammatory proteins and drive premature brain aging.

-According to Dr. Mark Hyman, a family physician who hosts a renowned podcast, stress, whether real or imaginary, is any threat to your body or ego.
-For example, a real threat could be a lion running after you, while an imagined threat may encompass worrying about your husband coming home late from work, thinking he may be having an affair, while in fact, he was buying you flowers.
+According to Dr. Mark Hyman, a family physician who hosts a renowned podcast, stress is a physiological response to any real or imaginary threat to your body or ego.
+For example, a real threat could be a lion running after you, while an imagined threat may encompass worrying about your husband coming home late from work.
+You may think he was having an affair, while in fact, he was buying you flowers.

 The thing is that stress, especially when chronic, can damage the brain, inducing premature brain aging.
 In a podcast with Dr. Hyman, Stanford neurology professor Dr. Robert Sapolsky explains how any stress over prolonged periods can wreak havoc on the brain.